Family violence and personal violence

 An intervention order is a court order to protect a person, their children and their property from another person’s behaviour.

-If you experience violence from a family member, partner or ex-partner, you can apply for a family violence intervention order.
+If you experience violence from a relative, partner or former partner, or someone who is like family, you can apply for a family violence intervention order.

-If you are affected by family violence, whether or not you are on a rental agreement, you can apply to VCAT to either remove the perpetrator of the violence from the rental agreement or to remove yourself from it if you wish.
+If you are affected by family violence or personal violence, whether you are on a lease (officially called a rental agreement) or not, you can apply to VCAT to either remove the person using violence from the lease or to remove yourself, if you wish.

 VCAT must hear the application urgently, within 3 days of it being made.
-It can order the end of rental agreement entirely, or require the rental provider (landlord) to enter a new lease with you.
+It can order the end of the lease entirely, or require the landlord to enter a new lease with you.

-In making its decision, VCAT must consider the hardship you and any dependent children might suffer, and whether this hardship would be greater than the rental provider’s hardship, as well as considering if you can fulfil your duties under the lease.
+In making its decision, VCAT must consider the hardship you and any dependent children might suffer, and whether this hardship would be greater than the landlord’s hardship, as well as considering if you can fulfil your duties under the lease.

 Changing the locks